Haksell/gomoku/README.md

 - make the default ui as least as pretty as the one from alabalet
 - different themes
 - make the code compile faster
+- some margin between cells to avoid missclicks

 ## resources